alpacahq/user-docs/content/api-documentation/api-v2/market-data/alpaca-data-api-v2/_index.md

 We provide easy to use SDKs written in Python, Go and NodeJS.

-**Please note that Alpaca Data API v2 will be live starting on Feb 27, 2021**
+**Please note that Alpaca Data API v2 will be live starting on Feb 27, 2021.**

 ## Subscription Plans

 Alpaca Data API v2 provides market data in 2 two different plans: **Basic** and **Pro**.

 The Basic plan is included in both paper-only and live trading accounts as the default plan for free.
+You can subscribe to the Pro plan from the Dashbaord, to sign up click [here](https://app.alpaca.markets/signup).

 |  | Basic | Pro |
 | -------- | -------- | -------- |